Category Archives: 1950 Films

 Insecure Margo Channing, played to perfection by Bette Davis, is an aging actress whose career is declining.
 She meets naïve Eve Harrington, played by Anne Baxter, who insinuates herself into Margo’s life and career.

-One interesting facet of this film is how the opening scene is of an acceptance speech by Eve.
-The look of anger and disdain from the front table gives a good indication of things to come.
-From there the film backtracks to the first time the two women meet and the story begins.
+One interesting aspect of this film is the opening scene of Eve’s acceptance speech.
+The look of anger and disdain on the front table indicates what is to come.

-It is certainly a dark film and jealousy and back-stabbing are common themes throughout as had never been done before set in the world of theater.
+It is undoubtedly a dark film, and jealousy and back-stabbing are common themes throughout, as had never been done before, set in the world of theater.

 One by one, each of Margo’s friends catches on to Eve’s plot, but at what cost?

-This is Bette Davis’s comeback performance as a talented Broadway star and she makes the most of the opportunity as she deliciously utters her famous revenge-minded line “Fasten your seat belts.
+This is Bette Davis’s comeback performance as a talented Broadway star, and she makes the most of the opportunity as she deliciously utters her famous revenge-minded line, “Fasten your seat belts.
 It’s going to be a bumpy night”.

 Marilyn Monroe has a cameo role as a debutante in her first film role.